-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU taxonomy is 5%.
+The Sub-Fund will make a minimum proportion of 5% of its net asset invested in sustainable investments with an environmental objective.
+However, these investments may not be aligned with the EU taxonomy.

 However, the Sub-Fund has a minimum commitment to 85% of its portfolio being invested in sustainable investments.
 These sustainable investments may have either an environmental or a social objective.
 At the time of this disclosure, the Sub-Fund's strategy has no prioritization between environmental and social objectives, nor targets any specific allocation.
-As such, the Sub-Fund's disclosed minimum commitment to each of the environment and social categories is lower than the overall commitment, to allow for the flexibility of the Sub-Fund's sustainable investment strategy.
-The Sub-Fund may invest in economic activities that are not yet eligible to be environmentally sustainable economic activities or for which technical standards are not yet finalized.
+As such, the Sub-Fund's disclosed minimum commitment, to allow for the flexibility of the Sub-Fund's sustainable investment strategy.
+The Sub-Fund may invest in economic activities that are not yet eligible to be environmentally sustainable economic activities of for which technical standards are not yet finalized.
 As company data of EU Taxonomy alignment is not yet widely available from public disclosures by investee companies, we are unable to determine the allocation between sustainable investments with an environmental objective that are not aligned with the EU Taxonomy and those that are socially sustainable investments.